 To list available module (Plugins in), use this

-If you want to turn off a module keep it separate by comma, suppose I have to turn off module sar and usb.
+If you want to turn off a module keep it separate by a comma, suppose I have to turn off module SAR and USB.
 Now disable the module available with –n options.

 sosreport –n sar,usb

-If system have lots packages installed on the Server it’s gonna take lot of time to generate the report.
+If the system has lots of packages installed on the Server it’s gonna take a lot of time to generate the report.
 So we decided to disable the rpm package verification with –K option.

 sosreport –K rpm.rpmva=off